On the connection between uniqueness from samples and stability in Gabor phase retrieval: On the stability of Gabor phase retrieval

-Therefore, we see that for any given rectangular lattice $\Lambda$, we can construct real-valued functions which are arbitrarily close to the Gaussian, do not agree up to global phase but have Gabor transform magnitudes agreeing on $\Lambda$. \end{enumerate}
+Therefore, we see that for any given rectangular lattice $\Lambda$, there exist real-valued functions which are arbitrarily close to the Gaussian and are thus expected to have good local stability properties.
+At the same time, they do not agree up to global phase but have Gabor transform magnitudes agreeing on $\Lambda$. \end{enumerate}

-\section{directions of instability}
+\section{Directions of instability}

+This section is a general discussion regarding the connection between instability of phase retrieval and Laplacian eigenfunctions and extends some of the ideas in \cite{grohs2019stable}.
+The main goal of this section is \begin{enumerate} \item to illustrate the idea of Grohs and Rathmair \cite{grohs2019stable} showing that the difficulty of a phase retrieval problem can be captured by a quantity from spectral geometry, the spectral gap of the Laplacian, \item then to extend this idea and show that the corresponding eigenfunction indicates where the obstruction in the phase retrieval problem lies, \item and to highlight that, by considering the growth of the next few eigenvalues, one can actually show that the ``space of instabilities'' is often finite-dimensional.
+If $\lambda_k$ is large, then there is at most a $k$-dimensional subspace of functions such that $f$ cannot be stably distinguished from $f + g$ for any $g$ in this subspace. \end{enumerate}